Do you need help?

 What should I do if I'm worried about my dog's insulin levels?

-Our Video Vets are here 7 days a week, from 8 am until 11pm if you’re not sure whether your pet’s symptoms are concerning.
+We partner with PawSquad, a telehealth provider, if you’re not sure whether your pet’s symptoms are concerning.
 Give us a call and we’ll let you know whether your pet needs help right away, or if it can wait until your next daytime vet appointment.
-If you do need to go to a Vets Now clinic, we’ll refund your Video Vet consultation fee under our ‘Never Pay Twice’ guarantee.